-Many times in a mental health, we as professionals experience encounters with patients who perceived slights against them when in reality, there is no real threats to fear.
-Whether due to an inability to properly comprehend reality, or done intentionally to cause a problem, there are many documented cases of patients who file a regulatory claim against their mental or allied health care provider which does not hold water.
+Many times in mental health, professionals experience encounters with patients who perceive slights against them, when in reality, there are no real threats to fear.
+Whether due to an inability to properly comprehend reality or done intentionally to cause a problem, there are many documented cases of patients who file a regulatory claim against their mental or allied health care provider which does not hold water.
 That said, even a false malpractice claim can smear one’s professional reputation, cause a loss of trust in clients and staff, and cost a provider thousands in legal expenses to clear up.

 Prevention of False Claims

 Being able to prove innocence once a false malpractice claim is filed can be very difficult, if not impossible, while preventing the problem is measurably simpler and more effective.
 Steps for avoiding the liability nightmare of a false claim include: